0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2023-02-25-Cyber Defenders - BlackEnergy.md

      880 svchost.exe          0x77fe0000 True   True   True  \WINDOWS\system32\secur32.dll
 ```

-we can notice here that there is `\WINDOWS\system32\msxml3r.dll` that seems to be unlinked in all three ldr module list.This is the sign of dll hiding where the dll is unlinked from the doubly linked lists in PEB. which is suspicious .
+we can notice here that there is `\WINDOWS\system32\msxml3r.dll` that seems to be unlinked in all three ldr module lists.
+This is the sign of dll hiding where the dll is unlinked from the doubly linked lists in PEB. which is suspicious.

 Flag : <span style="color: #909090">msxml3r.dll</span>

 # #8 What is the base address of the injected dll?

-i used `dlllist` plugin but i didn't find it so it could mean that the DLL has been hidden or removed from the memory space of the process.
+I used `dlllist` plugin but I didn't find it so it could mean that the DLL has been hidden or removed from the memory space of the process.
 We can get back to `malfind` to get it and also specify the process PID `880`.

 ```
 Process: svchost.exe Pid: 880 Address: `0x980000`